List of Tiny Toon Adventures characters: Gogo Dodo

+Gogo Dodo (voiced by Frank Welker in 1990–2002 of the original series) is a young green male dodo with blue shoes and a pink and purple umbrella sticking out from the top of his head.
+Gogo performs various bizarre sight gags and stunts.
+Unlike the other characters who attend Acme Looniversity, Gogo makes his home in the Daliesque realm on the outskirts of Acme Acres known as Wackyland, a surreal place with constantly changing backgrounds even avoided by the sillier characters for its chaotic nature.
+Gogo is the only student actually related to one of the Looney Tunes characters—he is a relative of the Dodo bird in Porky in Wackyland, who was retroactively named Yoyo Dodo.
+Gogo's catchphrase is "It's been surreal!"

 Calamity Coyote

-Calamity Coyote (voiced by Frank Welker) is a young, gray male coyote with pink sneakers; he is based on Wile E. Coyote.
+Calamity Coyote (vocal effects provided by Frank Welker in 1990–1995 of the original series) is a young, gray male coyote with pink sneakers; he is based on Wile E. Coyote.
 Calamity never speaks, instead communicating through noises and signs that he pulls out from behind his back.
 Calamity is also shown to be scientifically proficient, constructing random devices for the other characters.
 He pursues Little Beeper unsuccessfully.
 Like Wile E., Calamity's devices frequently malfunction.
 Calamity is less antagonistic than Wile E., preferring to work on his various inventions rather than chase Little Beeper.

+In Looniversity, Calamity has no interest in killing and eating Little Beeper.

 Little Beeper

-Little Beeper (voiced by Frank Welker) is a young roadrunner with red and orange feathers and blue sneakers.
+Little Beeper (voiced by Frank Welker in 1990–1995 original series, archive recordings of Paul Julian in Tiny Toons Looniversity) is a young roadrunner with red and orange feathers and blue sneakers.
 Much like his Looney Tunes counterpart, the Road Runner, Beeper spends most of his time outrunning and avoiding capture by Calamity Coyote.
-Unlike the Road Runner, Beeper can laugh and make other sounds, but he does not speak.
+Unlike the Road Runner, Beeper can giggle, laugh and make other sounds, but he doesn't speak.

+In Looniversity, Beeper's "meep-meep" noise is the same as the Road Runner's, compared to the original in which his "meep-meep" noise was more higher pitched.
+He also has no rivalry with Calamity in the reboot.